 - One approach could be for the school/settings to work with their learners to re-write the template letters, so they are specifically written for their own parents/carers.
 As learners are asking their parents/carers to help them with their online use, settings may find that this will help increase engagement.

 - Another approach could be to adapt the content within the template letters and "drip feed" the information throughout the year via other communication tools, such as newsletters, emails or an official social media presence.

-The Education Safeguarding Team have a range of template letters that highlight particular apps; we are able to share these with Kent schools and settings following consultations regarding specific incidents.
+The Education Safeguarding Service have a range of template letters that highlight particular apps; we are able to share these with Kent schools and settings following consultations regarding specific incidents.

-Kent schools and settings are encouraged to contact the Education Safeguarding Adviser (Online Protection) and e-Safety Development Officer if they wish to access this content.
+Kent schools and settings are encouraged to contact the Education Safeguarding Advisor (Online Protection) and Online Safety Development Officer if they wish to access this content.